 Wear Lingerie for Y-O-U

 I worked at Victoria’s Secret when I was 18-years-old, and I cannot tell you how many women came into the store looking for something their partner wanted to see them in, including myself.
 However, I’ve since discovered the happiest times I’ve purchased lingerie were moments where I bought it, for me.
 And only me.

 While you’re secretly hoping your partner likes what you’re wearing, that initial walk into the bedroom can often be intimidating, but those moments with yourself alone are powerful.
 I recently became both interested and obsessed with sheer mesh bras.
 I’ve realized that seeing yourself in your sexiest form is self-love, and you should always remember that when it’s time to buy sexy lingerie and beautiful intimates.

-Keep these self-love tips in mind beyond this moment, you deserve just as much care, and excitement as anyone else.
+Keep these self-love and care tips in mind beyond this moment, you deserve just as much care, and excitement as anyone else.
 Single or not.